rafarubim/dev-configs/README.md

-# scripts
+# dev-configs

-Useful shell scripts
+Useful scripts and configuration for developer environment.